amirrajan/survivingtheappstore/manuscript/developer-logs.md

-#Developer Logs With Postmortems - Part 1
+#Developer Logs With Postmortems - Building A Dark Room

 These are detailed developer logs that I've kept from the beginning of A Dark Rooms inception though its climb the the number one spot.
 I